 - 1 scotch bonnet pepper or other chili pepper or

 - ¼ teaspoon of black pepper

 - ½ yellow onion

 - 2 heads of green onions

-- First start by making your green seasoning by combining all the ingredients in a food processor or blender and blending until a smooth paste forms.
+- Combine all the ingredients for the green seasoning in a food processor or blender and blend until a smooth paste forms.
 If you are using a blender you may need to add ¼ cup of water for easy blending

-- Then mix together well and let marinade for 20 to 30 minutes (optional)
+- Then mix together well and set aside

-- Before starting to cook set your instant pot to sauté and sdd the oil, followed by the seasoned oxtails when the oil is hot
+- Before starting to cook set your instant pot to sauté and when the pot is hot add the oil,

 - Sauté for about 10 minutes stirring after the first 5 minutes

 - After 10 minutes of sautéing add 1 cup of water